mattiamalonni/prettier-plugin-jsx-attr-sort/README.md

 - Node.js >= 18.0.0
 - Prettier >= 3.0.0

+## Tailwind CSS Compatibility

+I've opened a Pull Request to add support for plugin composition, which would allow you to use both `prettier-plugin-jsx-attr-sort` and `prettier-plugin-tailwindcss` together seamlessly.

+**👍 Please upvote and support the PR:** [prettier-plugin-tailwindcss#383](https://github.com/tailwindlabs/prettier-plugin-tailwindcss/pull/383)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.